hydawn/stars/dev.md

 the last time I got a new idea (starArea) was yesterday when taking a walk.
 Just a few minutes ago, when I was taking a shower, thinking about giving up the project and start writing my essay, it occurred to me that I can record every "route" that in the end produce something (like good or bad), and record that route, after hundreds of times of "letting-computer-play-with-itself", I should gathered enough data to produce a conclusion about how to decide which area should be the star area.
 That sounds ... interesting?
 I can use a tree, never used a tree (explicitly?) before.

+# test
+in 55 tests, 0 goes first, 32 0 win, 22 X win, one board is full

 # pre-release note - version 1.0 - Beta
 preRelease - total failure, no pause in bash, clock() is not working as expected, core dumped, returnSituation is never used, depth > 3 is never used.